-Buteyko is a breathing retraining method developed by a Russian doctor called
+Buteyko is a breathing retraining method developed by a Ukranian doctor called

 Konstantin Buteyko in the 1940 and 50s.
 The aim of Buteyko is to breathe with the